sbt/sbt-findbugs/readme.md

 The old settings specified below are still mostly valid, but they're now specified using the settings system of SBT 0.13.

+## Executing Findbugs

+You can execute `findbugs` to analyze your project and produce a report.

+You can execute `findbugs-check` to analyze your project, produce an XML report and automatically break the build if issues are found.

 ## Defining exclude/include filters

 ### Defining filters inline